What is a data ecosystem?

 Without sharing all the parts of that puzzle – and your output – each participant would end up with just a fraction of the full image.
 They might not even know there’s a bigger picture, let alone be able to see it.

-Simply put, data ecosystems allow us to unearth trends and patterns you wouldn’t be able to see without complementary datasets.
+Simply put, these ecosystems allow us to unearth trends and patterns you wouldn’t be able to see without complementary datasets.

 'Over half of the world’s biggest companies are now actively engaged in data ecosystem models'.